 I have wanted to do a round-up of techniques by age, and here it finally is beginning.
 I hope it will be helpful to you, and do please feel free to add your own thoughts or experiences to this list.

-Today we are focused on birth through age 4.
+In Part Two, we focused on birth through age 4.
+Today we are going to look at ages five and six.
 The mainstay of gentle discipline for these years begins with our own inner work and development, as discussed in Part One of this series.

 Birth through age four encompasses a time of protection, physical movement, warmth and trust and love in a caregiver and in a good world.
 The ending of this stage sees the use of the words “I” and “no” not as an act of defiance or disobedience, but as growth into individuality.
 Ages five and six also sees the same importance of protection, physical movement, warmth, and love and trust in a caregiver continue.
 However, play and social experiences now expands during these years, (although some children will not blossom into truly enjoying other children until the six/seven year transformation).
 Play is the main theme for these years, and also a look at the willing gesture involved in roles, power, and control.
 Continue reading

 Here in the Deep South, many homeschoolers will be starting school again in a few weeks.
 I love this time of anticipation of fall, and am looking forward to heading back into some more rhythm.
 The children seem ready as well, so we will continue to enjoy nature and all her summertime glory (and fall glory too, with camping and trips to the beach in the fall), but I am feeling more ready to get going!

 I wanted to share with you some of my favorite resources for planning: Continue reading